chazsconi/plug_proxy/README.md

 ### Add a controller

 Configure the proxy with the URL (should match the routes), and where the files are on the file system.
+N.B.
+Do not put `use MyApp.Web, :controller` as this will cause a circular dependency.
 ```elixir
 defmodule MyApp.BlogController do
   use Phoenix.Controller